Trump faces tough decision on DeSantis endorsement - NewsBreak

 ( The Hill ) — Former President Trump is facing a dilemma: when — or even whether — to endorse the 2022 reelection bid of Florida Gov. Ron DeSantis, one of his biggest potential rivals for the 2024 Republican presidential nomination.

 Since leaving Washington last year, Trump has issued a long, if not sporadic, list of endorsements that includes other prospective presidential hopefuls such as South Dakota Gov. Kristi Noem and Sens.
-Marco Rubio, R-Fla., and Tim Scott, R-S.C.Vote to name Florida courthouse after 1st Black state Supreme Court justice fails
+Marco Rubio (R-Fla.) and Tim Scott (R-S.C.).

 It’s unclear exactly why Trump hasn’t issued an endorsement in his adopted home state’s gubernatorial race.
 One Republican donor suggested that the former president may be holding back because DeSantis hasn’t yet pledged to defer to Trump should he run again in 2024.